Vizzuality/marxan-cloud/infrastructure/README.md

 - `BASTION_USER`: By default this will be `ubuntu` if using the initial user created on bastion host instantiation.
 It is configurable in case infrastructure admins wish to configure a different user on the bastion host or the default distro user is renamed.
 - `REGISTRY_LOGIN_SERVER`: The hostname for the Azure ACR.
 Get from `Base`'s `container_registry_hostname`
 - `REGISTRY_TOKEN_USERNAME`: The ACR token username for pushing Docker images.
 Get from `Base`'s `registry_token_username`

+> **Note:** the ACR token password is currently set to not expire.
+A possible
+> improvement is to research how to get a rotating password mechanism working.
+> Legacy secrets `REGISTRY_PASSWORD` and `REGISTRY_USERNAME` (based on Azure AD
+> service principal credentials) are still present but no longer used by CI
+> workflows and are pending removal.

 Additional Github Actions Secrets are needed, as required by the [frontend application](../app/README.md#env-variables) and used by the corresponding [Github workflow](../.github/workflows/publish-marxan-docker-images.yml) that builds